Wetland Methane Emissions, LPJ-EOSIM Model

 # The collection name is used to fetch the dataset from the STAC API.
 First, we define the collection name as a variable

-# Name of the collection for the wetland methane emissions LPJ-EOSIM Model
+# Name of the collection for the Wetland Methane Emissions, LPJ-EOSIM Model dataset

 collection_name = "lpjeosim-wetlandch4-monthgrid-v1"